fiolj/sparta/doc/web/dump_image.rst

 0.0 and 1.0 will introduce more perspective.
 A *pfactor* value > 1 will
 create a highly skewed image with a large amount of perspective.

-IMPORTANT NOTE: The *persp* keyword is not yet supported as an option.
+.. important:: The *persp* keyword is not yet supported as an option.

 --------------